andrew/ultimate-awesome/README.md

 - [awesome-self-supervised-speech-representation-learning](https://github.com/vectominist/awesome-self-supervised-speech-representation-learning) - A comprehensive list of awesome self-supervised speech representation learning papers.
 - [awesome-vivliostyle](https://github.com/vivliostyle/awesome-vivliostyle) - 🕶 A curated list of libraries/projects around Vivliostyle ecosystem.
 - [awesome-base](https://github.com/wbnns/awesome-base) - A list of Base ecosystem links including (d)apps, projects and more.
 Base is an Ethereum L2, incubated by Coinbase.
+- [awesome-llm-agent-security](https://github.com/wearetyomsmnv/awesome-llm-agent-security) - All about llm-agents security,attack,vulnerabilities and how to do them for cybersecurity.
 - [awesome-ai-tools-for-game-dev](https://github.com/xiaomingx/awesome-ai-tools-for-game-dev) - Awesome AI Tools for Game Development: A curated collection of the best AI tools, libraries, and resources to enhance game development workflows.
 From procedural content generation to NPC behavior, this repository gathers state-of-the-art AI solutions for game developers.
 - [awesome-clone-games](https://github.com/xiaomingx/awesome-clone-games) - 超过 100 个开源项目，包含像 Airbnb、Amazon、Instagram、Netflix、TikTok、Spotify、WhatsApp 和 YouTube 等热门网站的克隆版和替代方案。这些项目提供源代码、教程、演示链接、技术栈和 GitHub 星标数量，非常适合学习和参考！.
 - [awesome-complex-systems-community](https://github.com/yrCSS/awesome-complex-systems-community) - A list of awesome resources for new (and less new) members of the Complexity Science research community.
 - [awesome-suno](https://github.com/zizwar/awesome-suno) - A curated list of awesome open-source AI projects related to the Suno Ai project.
-- [awesome-rgb-protocol](https://github.com/22388o/awesome-rgb-protocol) -  A curated list of RGB projects and resources .
 - [data-protection-list](https://github.com/adgellida/data-protection-list) - 🔒 Manual of resistance to surveillance capitalism - Based on Valentin Delacour version -  - Telegram group:  -
 - [awesome-profiling](https://github.com/adriannovegil/awesome-profiling) - Awesome profiling page.
 - [awesome-php-videos](https://github.com/alfiesal/awesome-php-videos) - A list of interesting conference talks and great videos about PHP(Frameworks, Testing, Architecture, Deployment).